Sailor Venus: Special powers and items

-Minako is portrayed to have borderline superpower abilities in civilian form, such as jumping to the room of Usagi's house from ground level in a single jump and outrunning a car after having her Pure Heart Crystal extracted from her body (something that had previously instantly knocked out the other Senshi and would later kill Neptune and Uranus).
-Despite this, like the other Sailor Soldiers, she must transform in order to gain access to her special powers.
+Minako is portrayed to have borderline superpower abilities in civilian form, such as jumping to the room of Usagi's house from ground level in a single jump and outrunning a car after having her Pure Heart Crystal extracted from her body (something that had previously instantly knocked out the other Sailor Guardians and would later kill Neptune and Uranus).
+Despite this, like the other Sailor Guardians, she must transform in order to gain access to her special powers.
 To transform into Sailor Venus, she must first raise a special device (pen, bracelet, wand, or crystal) into the air and shout a special phrase, originally "Venus Power, Make-up!"
 As she becomes more powerful and obtains new transformation devices, this phrase changes to evoke Venus Star, Planet, or Crystal Power.

-In the first anime, Sailor Venus's transformation sequence evolves slightly over time, whether to update the background images or to accommodate changes to her uniform or a new transformation device, but the animations all involve a ribbon of stars which she whips around to form her outfit.
-The second anime has her first and second transformations involving orange ribbons, her third involving stars that she envelopes herself in and the fourth involving both.
+In the original anime, Sailor Venus's transformation sequence evolves slightly over time, whether to update the background images or to accommodate changes to her uniform or a new transformation device, but the animations all involve a ribbon of stars which she whips around to form her outfit.
+The new anime has her first and second transformations involving orange ribbons, her third involving stars that she envelopes herself in and the fourth involving both.